-I’m a thinker, a dreamer, a father, a husband, an Englishman in Australia, a SAP Mentor, a drinker of beer and a self confessed HR geek.
+I’m a thinker, a dreamer, a father, a husband, an Englishman in Australia, a SAP Mentor, a drinker of wine and beer and a self confessed HR geek.
 And sometimes I just want to share something.

 In statistics, Wombling is any of a number of techniques used for identifying zones of rapid change, typically in some quantity as it varies across some geographical or Euclidean space.
 It is named for statistician William H. Womble.